liamjbennett/blog/content/posts/2014-10-06-puppetconf-2014-part-3.md

 start now and demonstrate it.
 This echo’s the Continuous Delivery ideal of "if it hurts, then do it more often".

-#### Decentralize Your Infrastructure - Alan Green, Sony Computer Entertainment America - [Slides](http://www.slideshare.net/PuppetLabs/keynote-decentralize-your-infrastructure-alan-green-sony-computer-entertainment-america)
+#### Decentralise Your Infrastructure - Alan Green, Sony Computer Entertainment America - [Slides](http://www.slideshare.net/PuppetLabs/keynote-decentralize-your-infrastructure-alan-green-sony-computer-entertainment-america)

 <div style="float:right;margin:0 10px 10px 10px;width:50%">
   <img src="/images/posts/puppetconf-alan.jpg">